 Difference Between MongoDB and Oracle

-- MongoDB is designed and developed by MongoDB Inc (it is an American Software Company). and it is published with combination and coordination of the GNU Affero General Public License and the Apache License.
-MongoDB is released in the year February 2009 and the latest stable release was on June 2018.
+- MongoDB is designed and developed by MongoDB Inc (it is an American Software Company). and it is published with a combination and coordination of the GNU Affero General Public License and the Apache License.
+MongoDB is released in the year February 2009 and the latest stable release was in June 2018.

 - Typically, a single MongoDB server has multiple databases in it.
 MongoDB document does not support the SQL and it supports high, rich and ad-hoc query language.
 A MongoDB database stores the data in an area which is known as collections and not in tables.
 Those are the rough which is equivalent to RDBMS tables.

 - After introducing the Oracle Database in the market, it extended the relational model to the object-relational model.
 So that it made it possible to store very complex business models in a relational database.

 - Oracle has a very interesting evolution of history.
 Oracle database is developed by 3 friend’s team – Larry Ellison, Bob Miner and Ed Oates which is led by Larry Ellison (in a company Software Development Laboratories (SDL) in the year 1977.
 Oracle database is one of the widely-used and trusted relational database engines.

 - An Oracle database is written in Assembly language, C, and C++ programming language.
 Oracle database operates on all major platforms, including Windows, UNIX, Linux, and Mac OS.
 Oracle database is commonly used for running online transaction processing (OLTP), data warehousing (DW) applications and mixed (OLTP & DW) database workloads.

-Head To Head Comparison Between MongoDB vs Oracle (Infographics)
+Head To Head Comparison Between MongoDB and Oracle (Infographics)

 Below is the top 6 difference between MongoDB vs Oracle